-Figure 9-m— Axis Present subfield format
+Figure 9-m—Target subelelent field format

 The Target Index subfield indicates the ID of the target.
-The responder STA may allocate a non-zero value to each detected target and use the same value in different reports.
-Target Index of zero shall be used if the responder STA doesn’t allocate a persistent number to each target.
+The Receiver STA may allocate a non-zero value to each detected target and use the same value in different reports.
+Target Index of zero shall be used if the Receiver STA doesn’t allocate a persistent number to each target.

 The Range subfield indicates the range of the target relative to the reporting STA in 1 mm units.
 This subfield is present if Range Axis Present field is set in Axis Present subfield, and not present otherwise.